CompPhysics/ComputationalPhysics2/README.md

 - First project to be handed in March 21
 - Second and final project to be handed in June 1.
 - There is no final exam, only project work.
+- Permanent Zoom link for the whole semester is https://uio.zoom.us/my/mortenhj